Mamma Mia! Here We Go Again: Accolades

+Possible sequel

 In June 2020, Judy Craymer announced that a third film was in development, with the producer confirming that some of the new ABBA songs written for the band's reunion could feature in the soundtrack, although stating that the COVID-19 pandemic had caused delays with development of the project.
 After months of postponement, ABBA released their new album Voyage in November 2021.